PaxIgnis/Game_Programming_CIS4820/readme.txt

 The outdoor level can be up to 24 cubes in height, with the lowest ones being brown, the middle cubes being green and the highest peaks being white.

+A grey cube is placed near the spawn location.
 If the player jumps on the grey teleportation cube they will be teleported to the dungeon level.
 They will be placed in one of the 9 rooms (randowm selection) near the white teleportation cube to go back up to the outdoor world.

-In the dungeon leve, 9 rooms are randomly generated, with a minimum size of 6x6.
+In the dungeon level, 9 rooms are randomly generated, with a minimum size of 6x6.
 Doorways (represented by orange cubes) are randomly selected, and most coridoors are not straight because of this.
 It is possible that two coridoors intersect, which the Professor said was fine.